MayKoder/Space-Partitioning/docs/index.md

 [Binary Search Trees](https://brilliant.org/wiki/binary-search-trees/)

-Also read about the ways to find data in trees, for example, when we want to find the lowest nodes or leafs in our tree, we will use a recursive Depth-first search.
+Also read about the ways to find data in trees, for example, when we want to find the lowest nodes or leaves in our tree, we will use a recursive Depth-first search.

 <br>
 <p align="center">